mike-french/triex/README.md

 [![Triex DAG](./diagrams/dag_words_small.png)](./diagrams/dag_words.png)

-The DAG does not reduce the time to make a match, because the same number of edge traversals are always needed, but it does reduce the total memory usage of the network, by reducing the number of processes.
+The DAG does not reduce the work to make a match, because the same number of edge traversals are required, but it does cut the total memory usage of the network, by reducing the number of processes (31 down to 19 in the example).

 ## API

 There are only four areas of functionality:
-- `new`: build a new triex for a list of target strings
+- `start`: build a new triex for a list of target strings
 - `match`, `matches`, `match_file`: match one or more tokens against the triex
 - `info`, `dump`, `dump_dot`: find metrics for the network and convert structure to GraphViz DOT format for rendering
-- `teardown`: destroy the triex process network
+- `stop`: destroy the triex process network

-`new` creates a new trie containing root and sink nodes (processes) and adds a list of strings to the network.
+`start` creates a new trie containing root and sink nodes (processes), then adds a list of target strings to the network.
 It calls the internal `add` function...

 `add` initiates an _add_ traversal from the root of the triex.